Special-Character Adversarial Attacks on Open-Source Language Model: Introduction

-This paper addresses the fundamental research question: \emph{How vulnerable are contemporary open-source language models to systematic character-level adversarial attacks, and what architectural and training factors determine their robustness?} To answer this question, we develop a comprehensive taxonomy of character-centric attacks and conduct extensive empirical evaluation across representative model architectures.

 \paragraph{Key Contributions.} Our work makes the following contributions to the field of LLM security.
-First, we present the first systematic classification of character-level attacks against LLMs, encompassing Unicode manipulation, homoglyph substitution, structural perturbation, and encoding obfuscation techniques.
-Second, we conduct extensive experiments across seven prominent open-source models (3.8B-32B parameters) using 2,800+ carefully crafted attack instances spanning four attack families and 15 specific subtypes.
-Third, we develop and release a unified, automatable evaluation harness that enables consistent measurement of character-level attack success across different model architectures.
-Fourth, we demonstrate that model robustness is primarily determined by architectural choices and training methodology rather than parameter count, with implications for security-conscious model development.
-Fifth, we propose a multi-layered defense strategy incorporating pre-tokenization normalization, encoding validation, and security-aware training protocols.
-Finally, all experimental code, attack datasets, and evaluation protocols are made publicly available\footnote{Code and data available at: \url{https://github.com/EphraiemSarabamoun/special-character-attack}} to facilitate reproducible research and defense development.
+We present extensive experiments across seven prominent open-source models (3.8B-32B parameters) using 4,000+ attack instances spanning four attack families to analyze the resilience of open-source models to such attacks.
+We analyze and discuss our results to identify mega trends in model resilience and surface interesting or concerning model behavior.
+All experimental code, attack datasets, and evaluation protocols are made publicly available\footnote{Code and data available at: \url{https://github.com/EphraiemSarabamoun/special-character-attack}} to facilitate reproducible research and defense development.